Carphone Warehouse: 1999 to 2009

 In January 1999, the company bought Tandy's operations in the United Kingdom for £9 million.
 In July 2000, Carphone Warehouse issued an IPO.
 In July 2001, Johnson sold the majority of his stake and retired.
 Carphone Warehouse bought Opal Telecom in November 2002.

 In 2003, Ross started to step down from the COO role.
 In July 2005, he became deputy chairman.
 On 10 October 2006, the Carphone Warehouse announced that it would purchase the Internet access business of AOL in the United Kingdom for £370m.
 Also in that month, it was announced that Geek Squad would be launching in the United Kingdom, in a 50/50 joint venture between Carphone Warehouse and Best Buy.

 In May 2008, Best Buy agreed to buy a 50% share in Carphone Warehouse's retail business for £1.1 billion, to launch the Best Buy Europe joint venture, named CPW Europe.
 Best Buy and Carphone Warehouse also opened joint venture stores in the United States.

 Ross, by now a non-executive director, resigned from the board in December 2008.

-2010 to present
+2010 to 2021

 In 2010, the broadband and home phone business was spun off as TalkTalk.

 In May 2014, Carphone Warehouse Group and Dixons Retail announced their merger to create Dixons Carphone.
 The merger completed on 7 August 2014.
 The Dixons Group staff moved into 1 Portal Way, the original home of Carphone Warehouse in West London, in May 2015.

 In May 2015, Carphone Warehouse launched iD Mobile, a mobile virtual network operator using Three's network.

 In April 2020, products and services from the O2 network ceased to be available from Carphone Warehouse after the companies were unable to reach a contractual agreement.